-TRADITIONAL MASSAGE TECHNIQUES: shall include, but not limited to the introduction of Swedish massage as well as the art of reflexology.
+TRADITIONAL MASSAGE TECHNIQUES: shall include, but not limited to the introduction of Swedish Massage as well as the art of Reflexology.

 SPA SERVICES: shall include, but not limited to the proper application of wraps and scrubs as well as aromatherapy and additional body treatments performed in spa settings.

-ADDITIONAL TRAINING/TESTING/COMMUNICATION SKILLS/CLIENT CONSULTATION/SALON MANAGEMENT: shall include, but not limited to trining in the area of communication skills that includes professional ethics, salesmanship, basic tax information relating to booth renter, independent contractors, employees and employers.
+ADDITIONAL TRAINING/TESTING/COMMUNICATION SKILLS/CLIENT CONSULTATION/SALON MANAGEMENT: shall include, but not limited to training in the area of communication skills that includes professional ethics, salesmanship, basic tax information relating to booth renter, independent contractors, employees and employers.